oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 In the Okta console, you'll see that the bird's user account is not removed until you run `terraform apply`.

-# Explore More Terraform Features
+# Build Intermediate Terraform Skills

 As you use Terraform to describe the complexity of the real world, you'll need more of its features.
 In the next steps of this workshop, you'll practice intermediate Terraform skills as they apply to the Okta provider.